 With the kind permission of the landowner, a volunteer labour force started clearing the track bed at Trevarno Estate on Sunday 24th April 2005.

 Our volunteers have worked wonders since work commenced in April 2005.
-Starting with a totally overgrown, and in some places impenetrable track bed, the team has cleared and made ready just over a mile down to the formation.
+Starting with a totally overgrown, and in some places impenetrable track bed, the team has cleared just over a mile down to the formation.
 A mile of new track has been laid, starting at Prospidnick in the north and travelling south towards the original site of Truthall Halt.
-We now have a temporary platform called Prospidnick Halt, and there is a platform at Tregadjack (originally called Trevarno), which we do not use any more.
-We have been granted planning permission to reinstate Truthall Halt and work has started there as well
+We now have a temporary platform called Prospidnick Halt, and there is a platform at Tregadjack (originally called Trevarno).
+We have been granted planning permission to reinstate Truthall Halt and work has started there as well.

-Work has now started on our new operating base at Trevarno Farm, just north of Prospidnick, where a station will be constructed with car parking and other facilities, including an events field.
-We shall be laying track up to the new area as soon as we can get permission to do so from BRB (Residuary) Ltd (BRBR).
-Unfortunately track may not be laid across Prospidnick Bridge until Parliamentary approval is obtained which will cost thirty or forty thousand pounds.
+Work has now started on our new operating base at Trevarno Farm, just north of Prospidnick, where a station will be constructed with car parking and other facilities.
+We shall be laying track up to the new area as soon as we can get planning permission to do so.

 Belonging to our sister organisation, the Helston Diesel Group, there are two Ruston & Hornsby shunters and a two car Park Royal Diesel Multiple Unit.
 One of the shunters has been fully restored to use whilst the other is awaiting repairs to its gearbox.
 The restoration of our Brake Van is also complete and it is used for our passenger services with one of the Ruston shunters.

-We have a well-stocked shop, manned by volunteers, and small exhibition of railway memorabilia, in our converted mail van at Prospidnick Halt.
+We have a well-stocked shop, manned by volunteers, in our converted mail van at Prospidnick Halt.